Gerudo: Appearances

-Reception
+Critical reception

 Since their appearance in The Legend of Zelda: Ocarina of Time, the Gerudo have received mixed reception among critics, particularly as a depiction of non-white people.
 They have been the subject of analysis and criticism under a racial lens, particularly under a Muslim and the other.
 Mic writer Ryan Khosravi felt that Breath of the Wild continued the series' "questionable portrayal" of the Gerudo, described as a mixture between Middle Eastern and South Asian countries.
 He also discussed their invocation of Orientalism, such as their use of a foreign language, scimitar use, and desert town.
 He also discussed their Ocarina of Time depiction in particular, noting that their depiction as thieves plays into the stereotype of Middle Eastern and South Asian people as being "mysterious and conniving".
 Waypoint writer Hussain Almahr discussed how Gerudo culture has similar gender views as Muslim-majority countries, except with the roles reversed.
 He examined how the gender-exclusive Gerudo Town reminded him of growing up in Saudi Arabia, where public spaces were considered masculine due to women lacking the right to freely visit these spaces.
 He noted that a number of the visual elements were accurate to Arabian culture in Gerudo Town's design, but felt the way they were depicted was just "window dressing".
 He felt that depicting Link interacting with the Gerudo in Gerudo Town as a man would have been a "unique opportunity" to connect with elements of culture shock, disappointed that Link was just an observer.
 He discussed how the secret club quest in Breath of the Wild represented a "familiar sense of secrecy and illegality" he experienced with defying rules of Saudi Arabian culture, but felt that it avoided portraying the conflict between old and new culture.
 Author Byron J. Kimball discussed how Ocarina of Time "others" the Gerudo in an attempt to portray "Western colonialism" as ideal.
 He regarded Link as a "white savior" of "what the game paints as primitive tribes", the Gerudo included.
 He also remarks upon how Gerudo have a comparatively lacking number of character models (three), while Hyrulian people have significantly more variance.
-He finds that this makes the Gerudo more similar to the non-human species, which have only few models.
+He finds that this makes the Gerudo more similar to the non-human species, which have only a few models.
 Kimball felt that the Gerudo were based on Middle Eastern culture and ethnic groups, citing their outfits, iconography, and Arabic chanting associated with them.
 He claimed this was done not just to signify foreignness, but also "peril and evil", which he called "deeply problematic".